Alan Fletcher (actor): Career

 Fletcher was born in Perth, Western Australia, and attended Wesley College in Perth.
-His first major role was in the police drama Cop Shop from 1982 until production ceased the following year.
-Prior to this, he appeared in a few episodes of the US series The Love Boat (1981) and various Australian feature films, TV movies, and miniseries including Fran and Mercy Mission.
-He briefly acted in Neighbours in 1987 as Greg Cooper, a run-down, dishonest boxer working in Jim Robinson's (Alan Dale) garage.
-In 1994, Fletcher successfully auditioned for the role of Karl Kennedy in the soap, a role which he continues to play.
+Fletcher appeared in various stage productions in Perth, including No, No, Nanette, Privates on Parade and Something's Afoot.
+He was also asked to appear in the play Beyond a Joke alongside British actor Arthur Lowe.
+Fletcher met his then-fiancée actress Merrin Canning during a production of The Ghost Train.
+After continuing to work on the stage together in Perth, they moved to Sydney.
+Fletcher guested in The Young Doctors, before appearing in the second Australian episode of the US drama The Love Boat in 1981 as the on-screen fiancé of Morgan Fairchild.
+His first major television role was Constable Frank Rossi in the Seven Network police drama Cop Shop, which he began filming in May 1982.

+Fletcher starred in the Australian feature film Fran alongside Noni Hazlehurst in 1985.
+The following year, he starred in the Seven Network miniseries Sword of Honour as Frank Vittorio, alongside Andrew Clarke, Tracy Mann and Nikki Coghill.
+In 1987, he appeared in the Australian soap opera Neighbours as Greg Cooper, a mechanic working in Jim Robinson's (Alan Dale) garage.
+He also appeared in the 1993 television film Mercy Mission.

+In 1994, Fletcher joined the main cast of Neighbours as Karl Kennedy, a role which he continues to play.
+His on-screen wife Susan Kennedy is played by Jackie Woodburne, who previously played his sister in Cop Shop.

 In 2005, Fletcher starred as Henry Higgins in a production of My Fair Lady at the Melbourne Comedy Theatre.
 He is also a prominent member of the Media, Entertainment and Arts Alliance, a role which saw him become a vocal critic of the 2004 US-Australia Free Trade Agreement, including an appearance on the political talk-show Meet the Press.

 In 2008, Fletcher starred as Frank McGee in the workshop performance season of Call Girl the Musical and as Captain Hook in the Pantomime Peter Pan at His Majesty's Theatre, Aberdeen.

 In 2011, Fletcher spent time in Old Melbourne Gaol to raise money for the charity Whitelion.
 In order to break out, Fletcher and fellow Neighbours cast members Stefan Dennis, Jordy Lucas and Valentina Novakovic had to each raise $1,000.

 In May 2013, along with Saskia Hampele, he presented the award of Best Newcomer to Joseph Thompson at the British Soap Awards.
 Fletcher appeared in a documentary special celebrating Neighbours' 30th anniversary titled Neighbours 30th: The Stars Reunite, which aired in Australia and the UK in March 2015.